vercel/next.js/docs/basic-features/eslint.md

 - **None**: Does not include any ESLint configuration.
 Only select this option if you plan on setting up your own custom ESLint configuration.

-If either **Strict** or **Base** is selected, Next.js will automatically install `eslint` and `eslint-config-next` as development dependencies in your application and create an `.eslintrc` file in the root of your project that includes your selected configuration.
+If either of the two configuration options are selected, Next.js will automatically install `eslint` and `eslint-config-next` as development dependencies in your application and create an `.eslintrc` file in the root of your project that includes your selected configuration.

 You can now run `next lint` every time you want to run ESLint to catch errors.
 Once ESLint has been set up, it will also automatically run during every build (`next build`).
 Errors will fail the build, while warnings will not.